s7manth/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning"> :exclamation: **Caution:**
 If you are a Mac User, it may be possible that some incompatibilities may surface in the form of garbled/unreadable text in the GUI.
 It is advised to switch to Azul build of OpenJDK 11 to solve this issue.
-Please refer to this [link](https://nus-cs2103-ay2122s2.github.io/website/admin/programmingLanguages.html#programming-language) for more information:)
+Please refer to this <a href="https://nus-cs2103-ay2122s2.github.io/website/admin/programmingLanguages.html#programming-language">link</a>
+for more information:)

 </div>

 2. Download the latest `TAilor.jar` from [here](https://github.com/AY2122S2-CS2103T-W12-1/tp/releases).